tnl-rwa/lpc55-rust-sandbox/Readme.md

 It takes a while to build the container.

 After successful load, press F5 to build and debug the project on the target.

-In launch.json you can change the `executable` line to debug another example, eg `task`

 **Things that could be done**